Becoming a Father

 I am writing this piece for the soon to be or just became fathers of the world.

-Those guys perpetuate the notion that being a father means you should dress sloppily, gain weight, and become weak and childish.
+Those guys, the celebrities, actors, and your peers who’ve followed creating life up with letting their life standards go to sh*t are the ones who perpetuate the notion that being a father means you should dress sloppily, gain weight, then become weak and childish.

-The fact that a man has reproduced should not mean a damn thing with regards to his performance as a masculine powerhouse, but alas it does, and I hate it.
+The fact that a man has reproduced should not mean a damn thing with regards to his performance as a man; but alas it does, and I hate it.

 You aren’t going to ask Peter Griffin for advice, right?

-So as these new fathers interact with their wives and discuss the upcoming birth, they may have noticed that they don’t feel the way she does in regards to the relationship with the child.
+As these new fathers interact with their wives and discuss the upcoming birth, they may have noticed that they don’t feel the way she does in regards to the relationship with the child.

 For those about to take on the title of Father, congratulations.

-During the 9 months of growing the future man or woman, your wife has daily contact with the baby; she is literally sharing her blood, food, water, everything.
+During the 9 months of growing the future man or woman your wife has daily contact with the baby; she is literally sharing her blood, food, water, everything.

-You on the other hand have just met the child and while you love it and will protect it with your life, you are not in love with it and that’s ok.
+While you love it and will protect it with your life, you are not in love with it and that’s ok.

-I have argued with fathers on this topic time and again.
-What I’ve come to realize is that the guys who agree with my point are all motivated, squared away men while those taking total opposition were all “comfortable Dads”.
+I have argued with fathers on this topic time and again and what I’ve come to realize is that the guys who agree with my point are all motivated, squared away men while those taking total opposition were all “comfortable Dads”.

 The fact that I could say that I loved my son & daughter when they were born but I was not ‘in love’ with them at that point in time seemed to be completely incomprehensible and somehow wrong.